ZODIAC CIPHERS

 PictureThe Northpoint Theatre.
 Click for information.

 The Zodiac Killer mailed the 'Exorcist' letter on January 29th 1974 in response to the San Francisco Chronicle article entitled 'Weird Goings on at the Movies,' authored by Paul Avery and published on January 11th 1974, detailing the audience reaction to the recently released Exorcist movie in 1973.
 The news report was from the Northpoint Theatre, located at 2290 Powell Street, San Francisco.
-The theater was located 3.4 miles from Washington and Cherry Streets, the intersection where Paul Stine was murdered and only 1.7 miles from the region of Union Square, where the taxicab driver picked up Zodiac.
+The theater was located 3.4 miles from the Washington and Cherry Street intersection, where Paul Stine was murdered, and only 1.7 miles from the region of Union Square, where the taxicab driver picked up Zodiac.

-If the Zodiac Killer was a regular visitor to the area of San Francisco's theater district, the Northpoint Theatre, easily accessible from Union Square, likely saw the murderer through its doors at some point, although he appeared notably underwhelmed, describing it as "the best satirical comedy that I have ever seen,"
+If the Zodiac Killer was a regular visitor to the area of San Francisco's theater district, then the Northpoint Theatre, easily accessible from Union Square, may have saw the murderer through its doors at some point, although he appeared notably underwhelmed by The Exorcist, describing it as "the best satirical comedy that I have ever seen,"

 Does the change in writing material give us an insight into the Zodiac Killer's movements precedent to the 'Debut of Zodiac' letter, or is it simply a case of reading nothing into something.